ThomasDerZweifler/backbone-mongodb/README.md

 # Background

 MongoDB import and export utilities and MongoDB REST Interfaces uses MongoDB Extended JSON for the documents.
-For example an indentifier in MongoDB Extended JSON is presented as following.
+For example, an indentifier in MongoDB Extended JSON is presented as following.

 ```
 {